 How serious is an intellectual disability?

-Usually, children with Down syndrome can do most of the things that makes any child, like walking, talking, dressing and going to the bathroom.
+Usually, children with Down syndrome can do most of the things that make any child, like walking, talking, dressing, and going to the bathroom.
 However, generally, they start learning these skills later than unaffected children.
 You cannot predict the exact age when they reach these points of development.
-However, early intervention programs that begin in infancy can help these children overcome before the various stages of its development.
+However, early intervention programs that begin in infancy can help these children overcome the various stages of their development.

-Can a child with Down syndrome go to school?
+Children with Down Syndrome can go to school?

 Yes.
 The risk of Down syndrome increases with maternal age: 7